apache/trafficcontrol/BUILD.md

 If no component names are provided on the command line, all components will be built.

-All rpms are copied to the following directory:  `infrastructure/docker/build/artifacts`.
+All rpms are copied to `dist` at the top level of the `incubator-trafficcontrol` directory.